arnaupy/EpiGraphX/README.md

     - using NoSQL databases?

 ## Contributing
-Before starting to develop new features, you must understand how networks are handled in this project. ([How networks are read and stored in the database?](./docs/NETWORKS.md)).
+Before starting to develop new features, you must understand how networks are handled in this project, see [DATABASE](./docs/DATABASE.md), and how fortran modules are handled, see [FORTRAN_MODULES](./docs/FORTRAN_MODULES.md).
 Make sure you have `Docker` installed ([How to install Docker?](https://docs.docker.com/engine/install/)).
 Read `How to run the app?` and make the short `Quick start` if you are new working with **FastAPI**.

-Then, simply clone this repository to your local machine and begin working on `Next steps and improvements` or assist with app documentation in [README](./README.md) and [NETWORKS](./docs/NETWORKS.md).
+Then, simply clone this repository to your local machine and begin working on `Next steps and improvements` or assist with app documentation in [docs](docs) or create new in modules docstrings.
 ```
 git clone https://github.com/arnaupy/EpiGraphX.git
 ```